Southampton, England

 History

-Southampton FC's history stretches back to 1885, but St Mary's Stadium represents the modern chapter in the club's story.
-For 103 years, the Saints called The Dell home - a cramped but beloved ground that became too small for top-flight football.
+Southampton FC's history stretches back to 1885, when the club was founded by members of the St Mary's Young Men's Association — the name that, more than a century later, would attach itself to the new stadium.
+For 103 years, the Saints called The Dell home, a cramped Archibald Leitch-influenced ground in the Banister Park district that became too small for top-flight football yet remained beloved for its 1976 FA Cup celebrations and the era of Channon, Keegan and Le Tissier.
 The move to St Mary's in 2001 was bittersweet for supporters, trading character for capacity and modern facilities.

 Building the New Home

-St Mary's witnessed Southampton's most successful Premier League era under Gordon Strachan and Harry Redknapp, including the famous 2003 FA Cup Final run.
-The stadium hosted England internationals and became known for its passionate atmosphere on European nights.
-However, the club also experienced dark times, with relegation in 2005 beginning a period that would see Southampton drop to League One by 2009.
+St Mary's witnessed Southampton's early Premier League era under Gordon Strachan (the Romeu/Beattie sides) and Harry Redknapp, including the 2003 FA Cup Final run that ended in defeat to Arsenal at the Millennium Stadium.
+The stadium hosted England internationals and became known for vibrant evening atmospheres.
+The club then experienced dark times: relegation in 2005, financial collapse, administration in 2009 and a 10-point deduction that confirmed a drop to League One — for many supporters the lowest point in the club's history.

 Tickets & Tours